eclipse-cyclonedds/cyclonedds/src/docs/dev/designs.md

 design documentation at any time.

-## UML Diagrams
+## Diagrams

 Often a clear description of the problem that is addressed by a given component is enough, but as the saying goes, a picture is worth a thousand words.
-There will be scenarios where a UML diagram (e.g. a class diagram, or a sequence diagram) is a much better way to explain how components are tied together or a given protocol works.
+There will be scenarios where a diagram (e.g. a class diagram, or a sequence diagram) is a much better way to explain how components are tied together or a given protocol works.

 The arguments for a documentation file format hold up equally well for the format in which UML models are expressed.
 There are a number of so-called